Fathaah/Lowe-Path-Finding/README.md

 ![Example Path](https://github.com/Fathaah/Lowe-Path-Finding/blob/master/images/5.PNG)
 ![Example Path](https://github.com/Fathaah/Lowe-Path-Finding/blob/master/images/6.PNG)

 In certain conditions the A star alorithm gets trapped, this happens only when the direction towards the item or object is blocked by an obstacle when it is in the open, meaning outside shelves.
+This is easily solved by letting the program explore more possible routes, this increases the time for finding the path.

 ![Example Path](https://github.com/Fathaah/Lowe-Path-Finding/blob/master/images/e.PNG)